FriedOrange/MatrixSans/documentation/research.md

 	<li>consistency</li>
 	<li>sound design</li>
 </ul>
-<p>The former two qualities are often in conflict with the latter two; for example, the crossbar of small <i>f</i> should ideally be at the waistline, but almost never is in the fonts seen above.
+<p>The former two qualities are often in conflict with the latter two; for example, the crossbar of small <b>f</b> should ideally be at the waistline, but almost never is in the fonts seen above.
 Here, I would make the crossbar lower in the interests of authenticity.
 Doing so also adds a degree of quirkiness, which I think is desirable in such a font.</p>

 <p>Of course, there is really a fifth, hidden criterion for choosing these designs: personal taste.
 Despite attempts to remain impartial, some of my preferences &#x2014; even dating back to my earliest, inexperienced designs &#x2014; have sneaked into this project.
-Most notable are the rare less-than and greater-than signs <i> &lt; &gt;</i> and question mark <i>?</i>, and the (possibly) unique small <i>m</i>.
+Most notable are the rare less-than and greater-than signs <b> &lt; &gt;</b> and question mark <b>?</b>, and the (possibly) unique small <b>m</b>.
 To be fair, these instances can actually be justified under the sound design principle, as sometimes the most common variant seen above just isn&rsquo;t very good (in my opinion).
 But perhaps it is only right that I do leave some kind of mark here, rather than creating the most generic design possible.</p>

 <p>So, after seeing a dizzying array of 5&times;7 dot matrix fonts from past and present, it is finally time to design my new font.
 I consider the following glyphs to be easy choices, because the overwhelming majority of existing fonts use them or because they have no reasonable alternatives:</p>